 Our vision is that the next evolution of cloud-native CI/CD will automatically self-optimize across the entire workflow—from the GitLab CI pipeline configuration to the Runner Kubernetes CI/CD build infrastructure stack.

-CI/CD Insights
+CI/CD Analytics

 The first phase in the unified Developer Efficiency strategy is solving the critical visibility problems developers and platform administrators have with using GitLab CI/CD.
 Those visibility problems include the fact that there is no built-in report in GitLab CI/CD analytics for a developer to determine if a CI job is running as expected from a duration perspective or whether a CI job is unhealthy, as represented by an increase in job failures.
 As a result, customers have had to create custom reporting systems or implement third-party observability tools using data exposed in the GitLab jobs API.

-CI/CD Insights
+CI/CD Analytics

 BIC (Best In Class) is an indicator of forecasted near-term market performance based on a combination of factors, including analyst views, market news, and feedback from the sales and product teams.
 It is critical that we understand where GitLab appears in the BIC landscape.